aaNetworks/packer/proxmox/README.md

 ## Creating a new VM Template

 Templates are created by converting an existing VM to a template.
 As soon as the VM is converted, it cannot be started anymore.
 If you want to modify an existing template, you need to create a new template.
+> Before running the packer build, go and change the variable (debian.pkr.hcl) called vm_id, it is initially set to 9000.

 Here's how to do all that in one step: